L400-RTI/Training-material/modules/09 - Rules (Activator).md

 From detecting anomalies in IoT telemetry to reacting to operational changes in supply chains or public infrastructure, Activator transforms raw event data into automated, intelligent responses.
 It enables organizations to move from passive monitoring to proactive, event-driven decision-making - a shift critical in high-velocity data environments.

-Throughout this module, you will explore how Activator can be integrated into enterprise-grade RTI architectures, how it interoperates with Reflex, Eventstreams, Pipelines, and Power Automate, and how to optimize it for performance, precision, and cost-efficiency.
+Throughout this module, you will explore how Activator can be integrated into enterprise-grade Real-Time Intelligence architectures, how it interoperates with Activator, Eventstreams, Pipelines, and Power Automate, and how to optimize it for performance, precision, and cost-efficiency.

 By the end of this module, you will be equipped to: